101.5 x 76 cm

 Garden was shown in Dublin as part of Chodzko’s expanded solo exhibition in the city, Then, along with M-path (2006 – ) at Dublin City Gallery The Hugh Lane, and Next Meeting: The foyer of the Hagens Hotel, Måløy, Sogn og Fjordane, on the island of Vågsøy… (2007), lithographic print on paper, B2, on a hoarding in Balbutcher Lane, Ballymun Dublin 11. *These works were brought together in the catalogue, Then, published 2008, (essays by Jaki Irvine, Andrew Wilson and Caoimhín Mac Giolla Léith.
 Edited by Rosa Ainley.
 Designed by Trockenbrot/Claudia Shenck).

-As with Better Scenery (2000 – ), Ants Choose Position for Sequins – 2 Seconds Interval (2003), White Magic (2005), Pattern for a Procession with Two Masks (2007), Next meeting: Beside the TV transmitter on the highest part of Szechenyi Hill…(2010), Because… (2013) and O, you happy roots, branch and mediatrix (2020) etc, Corner operates in the vibrating space between two apparently disconnected sites apparently communicating with each other.
+As with Better Scenery (2000 – ), Ants Choose Position for Sequins – 2 Seconds Interval (2003), White Magic (2005), Pattern for a Procession with Two Masks (2007), Corner (2007), Next meeting: Beside the TV transmitter on the highest part of Szechenyi Hill…(2010), Because… (2013) and O, you happy roots, branch and mediatrix (2020) etc, Garden operates in the vibrating space between two apparently disconnected sites apparently communicating with each other.
+A garden moving beyond control appears in We are Ready for Your Arrival (2013) [ exhibition at Raven Row, London, 2013 ] and the banishment of the human from the Garden in Expulsion from the Garden of Eden (2015).